Mefeedia.com

-MeFeedia.com is a media search website founded in 2004 that features videos, TV shows, movies, and music among other material.
-The chief executive officer of MeFeedia is Frank C. Sinton III.
-Mefeedia's name is derived from how it receives all content from user-submitted video RSS feeds from other sites and vlogs.
+MeFeedia.com was a media search website founded in 2004 that featured videos, TV shows, movies, and music among other material.
+The chief executive officer of MeFeedia was Frank C. Sinton III.
+Mefeedia's name was derived from how it received all content from user-submitted video RSS feeds from other sites and vlogs.

 Content

-The main focus of the site is videos, with an emphasis on humorous videos, premium content, and other material targeted towards their male demographic.
-MeFeedia also has several video categories including TV, movies, sports, celebrity, news and entertainment.
-MeFeedia posts roughly 30 new videos on the homepage per day, mostly consisting of news clips from around the world.
-The site also includes television clips and other viral videos.
+The main focus of the site was videos, with an emphasis on humorous videos, premium content, and other material targeted towards their male demographic.
+MeFeedia also had several video categories including TV, movies, sports, celebrity, news and entertainment.
+MeFeedia posted roughly 30 new videos on the homepage per day, mostly consisting of news clips from around the world.
+The site also included television clips and other viral videos.

-The site does not allow video uploading, but collects videos from over 20,000 other video sites and blogs.
-Videos can be automatically added to the index by submitting media RSS feeds.
+The site did not allow video uploading, but collected videos from over 20,000 other video sites and blogs.
+Videos could be automatically added to the index by submitting media RSS feeds.